 - Why Ramp is the best corporate card for your business

-Prepaid business credit cards are actually more similar to debit or gift cards than traditional credit cards.
-As a big or small business owner, you predetermine the spending power by making a direct deposit into the bank account.
+As a small business owner, you predetermine the spending power by making a direct deposit into the business bank account.
 These cards work like a regular debit Mastercard or a Visa card — you can withdraw cash from an ATM, while tracking expenses and keeping your spending within budget parameters.
 This can help improve profitability and clean up your tax filings.
 Using a prepaid card also addresses the challenges of getting approved for a corporate credit card as a startup or young business with minimal reported revenues and no established credit history.

 A prepaid corporate card doesn’t require an approval process or hard inquiry on your personal credit score.
 Charge cards, which we’ll cover below, don’t require them either.